Trump puts Army secretary in charge of Pentagon after Shanahan drops out of contention for SecDef

 President Trump abruptly announced Tuesday that acting Defense Secretary Patrick Shanahan is withdrawing from consideration to lead the Pentagon and he's naming Secretary of the Army Mark Esper as his replacement.

-While speculation has brewed for days about Shanahan's status, the announcement came shortly after the publication of an explosive USA Today report that the FBI has been examining a violent domestic dispute from nine years ago between Shanahan and his then-wife as part of his background investigation.
+While speculation has brewed for days about Shanahan's status, the announcement came shortly after the publication of an explosive USA Today report that the FBI has been probing a violent domestic dispute from 2010 between Shanahan and his then-wife as part of his background investigation.

-He and his then-wife Kimberley both told police the other punched them, according to the report.
-Shanahan denied the allegations, saying he “never laid a hand” on his then-wife, who he has since divorced.

-"After having been confirmed for deputy secretary less than two years ago, it is unfortunate that such a painful and deeply personal family situation from long ago is being dredged up and painted in an incomplete and therefore misleading way as a result of this nomination process,” Shanahan told USA Today.
+In a resignation letter Tuesday, Shanahan said “it is unfortunate that a painful and deeply personal family situation from long ago is being dredged up and painted in an incomplete and therefore misleading way in the course of this process.”
+A U.S. official told Fox News Shanahan’s last day will be Friday.

+“I believe my continuing in the confirmation process would force my three children to relive a traumatic chapter in our family's life and reopen wounds we have worked years to heal,” Shanahan said.
+“Ultimately, their safety and well-being is my highest priority.”

+He added, “I would welcome the opportunity to be Secretary of Defense, but not at the expense of being a good father.”

 Without referencing the reporting, Trump said Tuesday the acting secretary will not go forward with confirmation in order to focus on his family.